josephhilby/HackPlusPlus/docs/introduction.md

 Within this constraint, we define our Instruction Set Architecture (ISA) as the essential bridge between hardware and software.
 On the software side, the ISA provides a set of binary codes that command machine behavior; on the hardware side, it acts as the architectural specification that hard-wires those commands into physical logic.

-This ISA is composed of two fundamental execution patterns: the A-Instruction (Address/Constant selection) and the C-Instruction (Compute or Control)."
+Our ISA will be composed of two fundamental execution patterns: the `a_instruction` (Address/Constant selection) and the `c_instruction`
+(Compute or Control)."

 ::: tip A-Instruction (Address or Constant)